310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Um, I’m not like *that* with Anzu, okay?
-You shouldn’t tease people when you already know it’s not true, Mikejima-san.
+You shouldn’t tease people when you already know it isn’t true, Mikejima-san.
 {% endbubble %}

 {% bubble Madara %}